indiqusdocs/stpi/docs/Compute/WindowsInstances/ViewingGraphsandUtilisationofWindowsInstances.md

 ## Graphs (Real-time)

-To view the available graphs and monitor the instance in real-time, navigate to [Operating Windows Instances](AboutWindowsInstances), select a Windows Instance and access the **Graphs** tab.
+To view the available graphs, and monitor the instance in real-time, navigate to [Windows Instances Screen](AboutWindowsInstances), select a Windows Instance, and access the **Graphs** tab.

 You can use these graphs to understand Instance utilisation patterns and create custom alerts.